 General Visiting Times

-You can check the visiting times by looking at the ward you wish to visit on this website, or contact the ward for detailed information through our main hospital telephone numbers:
+Please contact the ward for more detailed information through our main hospital telephone numbers:

 - Birmingham City Hospital – 0121 554 3801